 After fifteen or twenty years in the workforce it is not unusual to find your career stagnating.
 The causes include a stressful work environment, changing job requirements or simply losing interest in your profession.
-Grappling with job burnout is overwhelming especially knowing your career will last for another fifteen or twenty years.
-Not to worry, […]
+Consequently, you may want to investigate switching to an industry that is more exciting like marketing or advertising.
+This king kong […]

 Maintaining a fulfilling career over 40 is a challenge.
 Everyone at some point has to deal with a stalled career.
 I had the pleasure of being interviewed by Caroline Dowd-Higgins as part of her Your Working Life podcast.
 Caroline is a career coach, speaker and wonderful person.
 We discussed my book Amplify Your Career and Life and […]